thomasfredericks/MicroOsc/README.md

   // ...
 }
 ```
-## Get argument values of a MicroOscMessage
+## Get arguments of a MicroOscMessage

 MicroOsc will return a reference to a `MicroOscMessage` when it receives an OSC message.
 **The following functions are members of `MicroOscMessage`.**